-Minnesota law requires that all cities, counties, and townships within the seven-county metropolitan region must update their comprehensive plan every ten years.
-Bloomington’s last comprehensive plan was updated in 2008.
+Statutory requirements: Minnesota law requires that all cities, counties, and townships in the seven-county metropolitan region update their comprehensive plan every ten years.

-The Plan also needs updating, because Bloomington is changing.
-While our population has remained relatively stable since 1970, we’ve become much more diverse and added thousands of new jobs.
-And we expect to grow even more: By 2040, the Metropolitan Council predicts that Bloomington will have 6,000 additional residents and 17,000 additional jobs.
+Changing needs and priorities: An update allows the City to respond to changing needs, challenges and opportunities.
+While Bloomington’s population has remained relatively stable since 1970, we’ve become much more diverse and added thousands of new jobs.
+And we expect to grow even more: by 2040, Bloomington is forecast to have 6,000 additional residents and 17,000 additional jobs.